pinapelz/pinapelz.github.io/src/content/blog/discord-auto-reply.md

 The library is great but you don't be able to feed any context to it since its mainly meant to be used like a search engine.
 Still, its not a terrible altenrative if you just want to have some fun by having a super genius AI reply to your contacts.

 ## Source Code
 The full source code is available on my [GitHub](https://github.com/pinapelz) and [Gitea](https://git.pinapelz.moe/pinapelz/DiscordAutoReplyGPT) instance.
+There's plenty of different integrations you can do, connecting an LLM in this fashion serves as a base for many different applications.